J&J gets $1.2 billion Arkansas Risperdal judgment tossed out

 In November, Johnson & Johnson agreed to pay $2.2 billion to federal and state governments to settle criminal and civil allegations that it promoted Risperdal and other drugs for unapproved uses.

-It was accused in that case of promoting Risperdal for uses including the controlling of aggression and anxiety in older patients suffering from dementia, and treating behavioural disturbances in children and disabled people.
+It was accused in that case of promoting Risperdal for uses including the controlling of aggression and anxiety in older patients suffering from dementia, and treating behavioral disturbances in children and disabled people.

 The case are Ortho-McNeil-Janssen Pharmaceuticals Inc et al v.
 Arkansas, Arkansas Supreme Court, Nos.
 12-1058, 13-468.